-JEF GhentYou know the drill: visit the restaurant’s website, leaf through their menus, scroll through some reviews on Tripadvisor, see how the plates look on Foodspotting (if somebody’s been there before of course).
+Well you certainly know the drill: visit the restaurant’s website, leaf through their menus, also scroll through some reviews on Tripadvisor to see how the plates look like.

-Seems like Jason’s in poll position in the end.
-Looks a teeny weeny bit more exciting to us from behind our lazy laptops.
-But you know what, we’ll see tomorrow where the day (and the weather) leads us.
-We decide not to make any reservations for lunch.
+His creations and flavor palate also looks a wee bit more exciting to us from behind our lazy laptops.
+But you know what, we will see tomorrow where the day (and the weather) leads us to.

 Jason Blanckaert & Famke Dequidt